- UNSW

 He decided to throw himself into alternative career paths.
 He used his broad Commerce degree as a springboard into different industries, ultimately landing in the entrepreneurial world of start-ups.

-Since graduating, and with support from UNSW Founders, Kurt co-founded Pearler, a fintech start-up.
+Since graduating, and with support from UNSW Founders, Kurt co-founded Pearler, opens in a new window, a fintech start-up.
 Pearler is an online investing platform that makes it easy for Australians to invest in shares, compare investing strategies and achieve long-term financial goals such as financial independence.

 Find out more

-Discover more about your financial technology study options at UNSW.
+Discover more about your financial technology study options, opens in a new window at UNSW.